-- (c) Beach.
-Accordingly, South Beach is classified as a joint venture of the Group - (d) and Centro Property Holding Pte.
+- (c) Although the Group holds more than 50% ownership interest in South Beach Consortium Pte.
+Ltd. (South Beach), pursuant to a contractual agreement between the Group and its joint venture partner in South Beach, joint control is exercised by both parties over the activities of South Beach.
+Accordingly, South Beach is classified as a joint venture of the Group. - (d) On 11 December 2018, the Group through its direct wholly-owned subsidiary, Central Mall Pte Ltd, acquired Centro Investment Holding Pte.
+Ltd. and Centro Property Holding Pte.
 Ltd. which became wholly-owned subsidiaries of the Group.

-The Group does not consider the above associates and joint ventures to be individually material to the Group under the context of SFRS(I) 12 Disclosure of Interests in Other Entities
+The Group does not consider the above associates and joint ventures to be individually material to the Group under the context of SFRS(I) 12 Disclosure of Interests in Other Entities.